-It offers that quintessential Canadian experience; a pub-style menu with a BBQ twist, a variety of craft beers and their own wine cellar – all housed in a lodge-like, multi-level bar featuring local artifacts from the town.
+It offers that quintessential Canadian experience; a pub-style menu with a BBQ twist.
+They also have a variety of craft beers and their own wine cellar – all housed in a lodge-like, multi-level bar featuring local artifacts from the town.
 If that’s not enough, their two elevated patios are completely surrounded by breathtaking mountain views, including the iconic peaks of the Three Sisters.

-All of the dishes at The Iron Goat are made fresh, from scratch and always come with the option of modifications to accommodate diet requests.
+All of the dishes at The Iron Goat are fresh and made from scratch.
+They always come with the option of modifications to accommodate diet requests.
 Another thing that makes this restaurant stand out is the exceptional service and thought put into the guests’ experience.
 If you want to spend a peaceful evening on the patio enveloped by vast mountain ranges but it’s a bit chilly outside – they’ll provide you with blankets and heaters!
 Now that’s my kind of patio!

-Though I have been to lunch at The Iron Goat a few times, I still haven’t tried any of the house cocktails or their crowd-pleasing pizzas which are made with fresh, local ingredients and home-made dough on a daily basis.
+Though I have been to lunch at The Iron Goat a few times, I still haven’t tried any of the house cocktails or their crowd-pleasing pizzas which use fresh, local ingredients and home-made dough.
 I’ll be back Iron Goat, mark my words!